MaterializeInc/materialize/doc/developer/project-management.md

 If a project is sufficiently straightforward, the DRI can opt to skip the Design Document Process.
-The DRI will need to write that they're skipping this step in the Github Epic.
+The DRI will need to write that they're skipping this step in the GitHub Epic.

 Otherwise, the DRI is responsible for researching the solution space, proposing potential solutions, and getting signoff from relevant stakeholders.